Academic Catalog 2024-2025

 2. The course is dropped via online registration, email, or a signed Change of Schedule form is turned into the appropriate campus location by the close of the business week for which the student wishes to receive a tuition refund (Friday at 4:30 pm, exempting holidays).

 Dropping courses may negatively impact a student’s financial aid eligibility.
-Students should contact a GPS One-Stop Student Financial Counselor before making any changes to their schedule.
+Students should contact a GPS One-Stop Student Financial Services Counselor before making any changes to their schedule.

 For refund and financial aid purposes, the last day of attendance will be defined for face-to-face classes as the last date of physical attendance in class and for online classes as the last day the student made an online contribution beyond logging in (responded to an online question, posted an assignment or otherwise actively participated).